 No, you cannot transfer your licence to practice dentistry from another Canadian jurisdiction.
 Each province/territory has a dental regulatory authority that is governed by its own provincial legislation for regulated health professions.

-As the dental regulatory authority in Ontario, RCDSO is responsible for ensuring that all dentists licensed to practice in the province meet the qualifications and standards to provide the highest-level of patient care and safety.
+As the dental regulatory authority in Ontario, RCDSO is responsible for ensuring that all dentists registered to practice in the province meet the qualifications and standards to provide the highest-level of patient care and safety.